 You can use unpopular, low-cost items as giveaways when a customer makes a purchase for a certain amount.

 It will clear slow-moving stock and encourage customers to increase their order-size to get a free product.

 “Spend $80 or more and get a cool laundry bag for FREE!!”
 Sounds pretty exciting, doesn’t it?!

 Similarly, you can add loyalty points to a customer’s account on purchasing products.
 You can let customers redeem those points only for a particular product category – the one that’s not so popular, of course!

 Inventory that does not get sold or is slow-selling is a burden; however, it’s not an impossible problem to solve.

 With the tactics we’ve discussed, you should be sorted.

 But before you get down to implementing these strategies- here are a few things to keep in mind:

-- Analyse your inventory and sales data to notice any patterns – for example, certain days of the week might be slow
+- Analyze your inventory and sales data to notice any patterns – for example, certain days of the week might be slow

-- Keep stock count updated to avoid surplus stock
+- Keep stock count updated to avoid the surplus stock

 - Identify your best-selling and worst selling products